-The contribution tractors have made to farming is immeasurable.
-They are one of the most important pieces of equipment on a farm and continue to increase farm productivity year-after-year.
+Tractors are one of the most important pieces of equipment on a farm and continue to increase farm productivity year-after-year.
 Unfortunately tractors also account for three out of every five farm fatalities.
-Injuries typically occur when the tractor rolls over, passengers fall off the tractor, or the tractor runs over a bystander.
+Injuries typically occur when the tractor rolls over, passengers fall off the tractor or the tractor runs over a bystander.

 It is imperative tractors are properly maintained and all operators receive safety training.
 Help ensure tractor safety by being proactive and keeping these safety tips in mind.